bigbite/interactivity-api-tutorial/readme.md

 ### What are we building?

-We're going to make a simple reading mode block, in this example it simply sets a `dark mode` state that, we're also going to build a 'notification' block that changes it's own appearance depending on the reading mode state and also handles whether it is expanded or not.
+In this demo we’re going to make a basic reading mode block that simply sets a `dark mode` state.
+We’re also going to build a ‘notification’ block that changes its own appearance depending on the reading mode state, and handles whether it’s expanded or not.

 [Demo](http://bigbite.im/i/1d5G8f)